Ready for a self-managed online climate emergency resilience course?

 To combat darkness you have to know what is in that darkness.
 This is the premise for this little series of youtube-videos I’d like to introduce you to:

-1. Rupert Read’s civilisation-collapse talk at Churchill College
+1. Rupert Read’s civilisation-collapse talks

 If climate change and the risk of a major climate collapse in the near future is something that worries you, this recording of Rupert Read’s talk entitled: ‘This civilisation is finished: so what is to be done?’, might be a good place to start.
 It will “cost” you the investment of an hour of your time, but trust me, it is worth spending an hour of your time together with Rupert Read.